gchq/gaffer-doc/docs/administration-guide/named-operations.md

         )
         ```

-Following on from this, you would create a NamedOperation and execute it:
+Following on from this, you can then run your new NamedOperation:

 !!! example "Running your NamedOperation"